maqp/tfc/readme.md

-NH.py on Bob's NH receives Alice's packet from Pidgin, and forwards it through RS-232 interface and data diode to Bob's RxM, where the ciphertext is authenticated, decrypted, displayed and optionally also logged.
-When the Bob responds, he will send the message using his TxM and in the end Alice reads the message from her RxM.
+NH.py on Bob's NH receives Alice's packet from Pidgin, and forwards it through RS-232 interface and data diode to Bob's RxM, where the ciphertext is authenticated, decrypted, and processed.
+When the Bob responds, he will send the message/file using his TxM and in the end Alice reads the message from her RxM.

 ###Why keys can not be exfiltrated

-1. Malware that exploits an unknown vulnerability in RxM can infiltrate to system, but is unable to exfiltrate keys or plaintexts, as data diode prevents all outbound traffic.
+1. Malware that exploits an unknown vulnerability in RxM can infiltrate to the system, but is unable to exfiltrate keys or plaintexts, as data diode prevents all outbound traffic.

 2. Malware can not breach TxM as data diode prevents all inbound traffic.
 The